axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/file-upload/README.md

 The attribute `maxNumberOfFiles` specifies the maximum number of files.
 Every File that is over the limit will not be displayed.

-### showFileOverview

-The attribute `showFileOverview` turns to the value true as soon as one file is selected.
-It turns false again when all files are removed through the user.

 ### icon

 The attribute `icon` specifies the icon in the [axa-input-file](https://github.com/axa-ch/patterns-library/blob/develop/src/components/10-atoms/input-file/README.md).
 Default is "cloud-upload".